Tech-at-DU/ACS-2330-Responsive-Web-Design/class-10.md

 ---

 👉 **Remember:** The value of UX testing is not “making it perfect,” but discovering **real evidence** to guide your next design decision.

+---

+## Submit your results

+Compile nd submit your UX Test results to Gradescope.
+Answer the questions there.